Morocco may have spied on Western Sahara mission: UN

 The language in that section was watered down from a previous, more dramatic version.
 The earlier draft, also obtained by Reuters, said that U.N. personnel’s movements were “closely monitored with the consequent chilling effect” on its interaction with the local residents.

-Several council diplomats told Reuters the United Nations amended the text in response to pressure from temporary council member Morocco, which has close relations with France, its former colonial master and a permanent veto-wielding council member.
+Several council diplomats told Reuters the U.N. amended the text in response to pressure from temporary council member Morocco, which has close relations with France, its former colonial master and a permanent veto-wielding council member.

 The renewal of the MINURSO mandate marks an annual battle in the council, with Morocco backed by France and Polisario supported by African nations.
 Among the Polisario’s staunchest supporters on the council this year is South Africa.